mitchellh/libxev/README.md

 To build an example, use the following:

 ```
-$ zig build -Dexample=_basic.zig
+$ zig build -Dexample-name=_basic.zig
 ...
 $ zig-out/bin/example-basic
 ...
 ```

-The `-Dexample` value should be the filename including the extension.
+The `-Dexample-name` value should be the filename including the extension.

 ### Code Comments